-The goal of the Student Life office is to facilitate opportunities beyond the classroom experience that will impact your social, personal, physical, and spiritual development.
-We believe that the development of relationships and the building of community are essential elements of the overall educational experience and that which will aid you in both your success at the university and your success in life.
-As such we encourage you to avail yourself to involvement and participation in campus community activities and programs that will aid in the development of relationships and will provide experiences that will reinforce the value and importance of community involvement and service.
+The goal of the Student Life office is to facilitate opportunities beyond the classroom experience that will impact a student's social, personal, physical, and spiritual development.
+We believe that the development of relationships and the building of community are essential elements of the overall educational experience and will aid in both success at the University and success in life.
+As such, we encourage students to benefit from involvement and participation in campus community activities and programs aimed to assist in the development of relationships and provide experiences that will reinforce the value and importance of community involvement and service.

 The Student Life Offices are the focal point of all departments and programs within the Division of Student Development.
-Here you may find the offices for the Vice President for Student Development, Associate Dean of Students, Residence Life, Student Activities, Student Leadership, and Athletics.
+Here students will find the offices for the Vice President for Student Development, Associate Dean of Students, Residence Life, Student Activities, Student Leadership, and Athletics.